gumm/clipcover/README.md

 Requirements
 ------------
-Clipcover depends on JSCoverage to be installed.
+Clipcover requires on JSCoverage to be installed by hand.
 For instructions please visit their [download page](http://siliconforks.com/jscoverage/download.html).

 Once installed, you can test it with:
 ```shell